Skip to content

 Lilya is in no way, shape or form opinionated about the application structure of any application but it provides some suggested options but it does not mean it should always be in that way.
 It simply serves as an option.

-Currently there are two built-in directives.
+Currently there are a few built-in directives.

 • directives - Lists all the available directives.